awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/su-console-policy.md

 }
 ```

-## External Amazon S3 Buckets<a name="su-external-buckets"></a>
+## Accessing external Amazon S3 Buckets<a name="su-external-buckets"></a>

-Additionally, if you intend to use your own Amazon S3 bucket to upload the images or manifest file to the console, you must add the following policy block to the preceding policy\.
+When you first open the Amazon Rekognition Custom Labels console in a new AWS Region, Amazon Rekognition Custom Labels creates a bucket \(console bucket\) that's used to store project files\.
+Alternatively, you can use your own Amazon S3 bucket \(external bucket\) to upload the images or manifest file to the console\.
+To use an external bucket, add the following policy block to the preceding policy\.
 Replace `my-bucket` with the name of the bucket\.

 ```
 {